 And then when the companies take advantage of the fact that today in the era of high-speed Internet you can easily download patches, even consoles, we started to receive games that on the day of release come full of bugs, as if the company developed them narrowed the QA team and decided that we consumers will check for the product.

-The last patient's malaise came straight to us from mobile games - micro-transactions and Loot Boxes.
-Let's forget for a moment that companies are no longer satisfied with the full price of a game that costs 60 dollars anyway, and are trying to improvise ways to charge another dollar here, a dollar there.
-Let's call a spade a spade - Loot Boxes are bets for everything.
-Gaming companies have devised an ingenious method to get children and youth, and even adults to indulge in legal gambling, when in fact they do not even get anything physical in return.
+The last bad thing came to us straight from mobile games - microtransactions and Loot Boxes.
+Let's even leave for a moment the fact that companies no longer settle for a full price per game that costs 60 a dollar like that, and try to improvise methods to collect another dollar here, a dollar there.
+Let's call the kid his name - Loot Boxes are bets for everything.
+The gaming companies have invented a ingenious method of getting kids and teens, and even adults, into addicted gambling, when in fact they don't even get anything physical in return.

 So what actually goes over our favorite development studios?
 How do companies that once wanted to enjoy their games so much now see us as open wallets?
 Well, it's a bit sad, but that's how the world works.
 The same studios are now full-fledged companies, and each company has shareholders and board managers who are not necessarily Gamers, And seek to maximize profits.
 It makes sense that this is their job.

 But on the other hand, it is easy to forget it, but the power is actually in the hands of consumers.
 For example, you can avoid buying games in Pre-Order.
 Do not be tempted by a pre-discounted price before you know what the game is like.
 You can boycott games that push additional payment mechanisms in an anti-consumer way, pushing companies to correct the distortion, as in the case of Shadow of War, for example.